LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 ------

 The import section allows the characteristics of other traits to be imported into this trait definition.
-Using import a hierarchy of traits can be defined.
+Using import, a hierarchy of traits can be defined.
 As many import sections as are necessary can be specified.

 The section begins with the reserved word "import" followed by a comma-separated